COMMERCE 7033 - Quantitative Methods (M)

 General Course Information

-Course Code COMMERCE 7033 Course Quantitative Methods (M) Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Course Description The purpose of this course is to provide an introduction to both basic and advanced analytical tools for business disciplines.
+Course Code COMMERCE 7033 Course Quantitative Methods (M) Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description The purpose of this course is to provide an introduction to both basic and advanced analytical tools for business disciplines.
 Beginning with simple statistical methods, the course builds to more robust analytical techniques such as multivariate linear regression.
 Emphasis is placed on theoretical understanding of concepts as well as the application of key methodologies used by industry.
 This course also aims to promote a critical perspective on the use of statistical and econometric information.